 This is the first ridge west of the lower Hudson River Valley, and runs from northeast to southwest.
 What makes this site interesting during migration is the mixture of both coastal and ridge flights.
 In some years, exceptional Broad-winged Hawk flights have been observed in the Fall.

 The view from the platform is spectacular, considering its location amidst one of the most densely populated areas in the country.
 While participating in the "hide and seek" search for hawks in the ever spinning billowing clouds above, one can be treated to the south and east with a view of the Verrazano Narrows Bridge, the entire New York City skyline including the Statue of Liberty, all the way northeast to the Palisades.
 To the north and west, peaks from the Ramapo Mountains can be discerned, and the beginning of the Second Watchung Mountain.
 Directly across from the Lookout facing north is the Essex County Park of Mills Reservation from where the Spring Hawk Count is conducted, as the visibility to the south is better from there.

-The Montclair Hawk Watch has been conducted since 1957.
+The NJ Audubon Hawk Watch came to be in on September 18, 1959 and is the organizations smallest sanctuary at 1 acre.
 It is the second oldest continuous hawk watch in the nation.
 Only Hawk Mountain boasts a longer record.
-With this long history, a glance over the shoulder is appropriate.

 A Look Back..